COP28 Presidency rings in new era of climate finance on second day of UN General Assembly

 Dr. Al Jaber also held a series of one-on-one consultations and discussions with high-level figures, including Alok Sharma, former President of COP26, the Managing Director of the International Monetary Fund, Kristalina Georgieva and Costas Simitis, the former Prime Minister of Greece.

-The President-Designate is being accompanied in his visit to New York by the wider COP28 Presidency team, including COP28 Director-General, Ambassador Majid Al Suwaidi, COP28 CEO H.E.
-Adnan Amin, UN Climate Change High-Level Champion H.E.
-Razan Al Mubarak, and UN Youth Climate Champion H.E.
-Shamma Al Mazrui.
+The President-Designate is being accompanied in his visit to New York by the wider COP28 Presidency team, including COP28 Director-General, Ambassador Majid Al Suwaidi, COP28 CEO Adnan Amin, UN Climate Change High-Level Champion of the COP28 Presidency Razan Al Mubarak, and Minister of Community Development and Youth Climate Champion for COP28 Shamma Al Mazrui.

 Ambassador Al Suwaidi delivered a speech at the International Emissions Trading Association’s opening ceremony on harnessing the power of markets and collaboration in scaling high-integrity voluntary carbon markets.